Job 20: Zophar's explanation that the wicked will not escape God's wrath (20:4–29)

-Zophar's traditional understanding weighs more that wickedness will reap desctructive consequences (verses14, 16, 18–19, 21; 'self desctructive nature of human evil') than the involvement of God, despite the belief that God is still working behind it.
-At the end, God will also show the active wrath against the wicked, as an 'inheritance' allotted to those people (verse 29).
+Zophar's traditional understanding weighs more that wickedness will reap destructive consequences (verses 14, 16, 18–19, 21; "self-destructive nature of human evil") than the involvement of God—despite the belief that God is still working behind the destructiveness.
+In the end, God will also show active wrath against the wicked, as an inheritance allotted to them (verse 29).